Eight Tips to Kill Time at Airports

 Using Smartphones and Tablets

 If I had a tablet, like most people, I would be tempted to take selfies, and then with my wife look at a lot of photos.
-The I-pad would also be nice for taking some videos in the airport.
-I'm not into playing online games, but this certainly would be a great way to kill time at airports.
+The I-pad would also be nice for taking some videos at the airport.
+I'm not into playing online games, but this certainly would be another great way to kill time at airports.

 Taking a Photo at the Airport

 Whenever I have a long layover in an airport, I make sure I am carrying a good book.
 Exciting action thrillers like The Bourne Retribution are a must.
 Books like this will keep me captivated, and it's amazing how fast the time passes.

 Airport lounges are operated by most major airlines for business and first-class passengers.
 The accommodations at these lounges include comfortable seating, WIFI access, free drinks and snacks, and a much quieter environment.
 While working for the government, I often traveled business class and was able to use United Airlines' United Club and the former Northwest Airlines lounge.
 Frequent fliers may also in some cases have access to these airport lounges.
 I can't think of a better way to kill time while waiting for a flight.

 Finally, watching passengers can also be a nice way to kill time.
 As a man, I enjoy looking at beautiful attractive women.
 At an international airport, you also will see so many interesting different kinds of people from countries all around the world.

 In June 2019, I had an eight-hour layover during the day at Haneda Airport in Tokyo, Japan.
 I killed part of the time by watching the takeoffs and landings of numerous aircraft.
 Most of the flights I saw were operated by either ANA aka All Nippon Airways or Japan Airlines.
 During one 30-minute period, planes were either taking off or landing at the rate of one per minute.